History of Skat: First Skat congresses and foundation of German Skat Association

 The first 70 years were a success story.
-The game spread and won more and more supporters from all social classes, but suffered from a confusion of special regional rules.
+The game spread and won more and more supporters from all social classes, but suffered from a confusion of local and regional rules.
 There was a danger that Skat would disintegrate into many new games.

 In the 1870s important new movements began, which led to the rules being unified and later simplified.
 The founding of the Empire accelerated this process in many ways.
 During the boom of the Gründerzeit period, the game was able to spread throughout Germany unhindered by the old borders, but this also encouraged uncontrolled growth.
 In the rapidly expanding towns and the huge factories many people from different parts of the German Empire met and came into social contact.
 In addition, supra-regional player associations could be formed in the new unitary state, which ultimately led to the foundation of the German Skat Association.

 In 1884, Freiherr von Hirschfeld published an Illustriertes Scatbuch (Illustrated Scat Book).
 One year later followed the set of rules, Illustriertes Lehrbuch des Scatspiels ("Illustrated Textbook of the Scat Game") by county court councillor, Karl Buhle.
 In 1886, on the occasion of an industrial fair in Altenburg, a big Skat tournament was held.
 The event led to the first Skat Congress.
 About a thousand participants decided the General German Rules of Skat (Allgemeine Deutsche Skatordnung), which was based on the aforementioned book by Buhle.
 At this time there were two fundamentally different playing methods.
 One variant was called Altenburg Suit Bidding (Altenburger Farbenreizen) and the other Leipzig Point Bidding (Leipziger Zahlenreizen).
 The participants of the first Skat Congress could not agree a compromise between the two varieties, which is why no association was founded.
 The second Skat Congress also failed due to this issue.

 In 1887, the Skat Congress tried unsuccessfully to mandate German-suited cards for the game.
 But as Stein pointed out, there were vast areas of Germany that had largely gone over to French-suited cards.

 On 12 March 1899, in Halle (Saale) at the Third Skat Congress, the German Skat Association was founded.
 Those present could still not agree on a final set of rules.
 Although suit bidding was declared an official form of the game, point bidding was still allowed.
 The Congress chose Altenburg as the headquarters of the new association.

 A year earlier a comparable association had been founded in the United States: the North American Skat League.
 Skat had been played in the USA since at least 1876.

 Up to the outbreak of the First World War, seven further Skat congresses followed, at which further rules, such as Null contracts, were defined.
 However, two points of contention could not be resolved: the method of bidding remained an acute issue which even a prize awarded in 1907 could not change.
 The second problem was that there was no agreement on a uniform Skat pack.